Iceland: Politics

+Women's rights

+Women in Iceland first gained the right to vote in 1915 (with restrictions) and increased voting rights in 1920.
 Iceland was the first country in the world to have a political party formed and led entirely by women.
-Known as the Women's List or Women's Alliance (Kvennalistinn), it was founded in 1983 to advance the political, economic, and social needs of women.
-After participating in its first parliamentary elections, the Women's List helped increase the proportion of female parliamentarians by 15%.
-It disbanded in 1999, formally merging the next year with the Social Democratic Alliance, although about half of its members joined the Left-Green Movement instead.
-It did leave a lasting influence on Iceland's politics: every major party has a 40% quota for women, and in 2009 nearly a third of members of parliament were female, compared to the global average of 16%.
-Following the 2016 and 2021 elections, 48% of members of parliament are female.
+Known as the Women's List (Kvennalistinn), it was founded in 1983 to advance the political, economic, and social needs of women.
+It left a lasting influence on Iceland's politics: every major party has a 40% quota for women.
+In the 2021 elections, 48% of members of parliament are female compared to the global average of 16% in 2009.
+Vigdís Finnbogadóttir was the world's first democratically elected female head of state.
+In 2009, Jóhanna Sigurðardóttir became the world's first openly LGBT head of government.

-In 2016, Iceland was ranked second in the strength of its democratic institutions and 13th in government transparency.
-The country has a high level of civic participation, with 81.4% voter turnout during the most recent elections, compared to an OECD average of 72%.
-However, only 50% of Icelanders say they trust their political institutions, slightly less than the OECD average of 56% (and most probably a consequence of the political scandals in the wake of the Icelandic financial crisis).